lzap/cborpc/README.md

 This library provides `codec` package with CBOR (binary JSON) serialization for Go's `net/rpc` package.
 It uses the reliable and fast CBOR encoding library `github.com/fxamacker/cbor`.

-In addition, the `cmd` package provides subprocess IPC mechanism through pipelines
+In addition, the `cmd` package provides subprocess RPC-like IPC mechanism through pipelines for easy Go to _ any_language_ integration.
+Since Go `net/rpc` is extremely easy to use, it is easy to create a service/server/plugin in any language.
+A Python example is available.

 ## Example (codec)